python-attrs/cattrs/docs/strategies.md

 ```

-### Using Class-Specific Structure and Unstructure Methods
+## Using Class-Specific Structure and Unstructure Methods

 _Found at {py:func}`cattrs.strategies.use_class_methods`._

+This strategy allows for un/structuring logic on the models themselves.
-The following strategy can be applied for both structuring and unstructuring (also simultaneously).
+It can be applied for both structuring and unstructuring (also simultaneously).

 If a class requires special handling for (un)structuring, you can add a dedicated (un)structuring
 method: